Master of Science in Education (M.S.Ed.)

 Acceptance to the Counselor Education Program

-Acceptance to the program is available only for the Fall Semester.
-Preference is given to applications received on or before April 1.
+Acceptance to the program is available only for the Summer II Semester.
+Preference is given to applications received on or before February 15th.
 To be considered, you must provide the following materials with your application for admission to graduate study in education:

-- A completed counselor education program application form, official transcripts from all colleges you have attended, three references, and copies of all applicable licenses
+- A completed Counselor Education program application form, official transcripts from all colleges you have attended, three professional recommendation letters, and copies of all applicable licenses

 - A current résumé or curriculum vitae